Please use this identifier to cite or link to this item:

 |Abstract:||Reptile- The scientists at the Indian Institute of Chemical Biology, Kolkata have

 isolated organ specific haemorrhagic chemicals from Snake Venom that target lung, eye, brain and intestine.

 Sericulture- The dead silkworm pupae after drying in sun are used for feed purposes in small quantity.
 The Central Food Technological Research Institute (CFTRI), Mysore has now developed and patented a novel and environment-friendly process for conversion of dead silkworm pupae into quality feed supplement.

 Spices- The effect of garlic (Allium sativum Linn.) on cholesterol has been studied by several researchers.
 It is claimed to have both hypocholesterolemic and hypolipidemic effects and antioxidant properties.

 |ISSN:||0975-1092 (Online); 0972-592X (Print)|

-|Source:||NPR Vol.1(3) [May-June 2002]|
+|Appears in Collections:||NPR Vol.1(3) [May-June 2002]|

 Items in NOPR are protected by copyright, with all rights reserved, unless otherwise indicated.